 ETH: The 3-SAT problem on n variables cannot be solved in time $2^{o(n)}$ [Impagliazzo, Paturi.
-1999]
+1999] Do all connectivity problems admit single-exponential algorithms (on general graphs) parameterized by treewidth?

 No!

 CYCLE PACKING: find the maximum number of vertex-disjoint cycles.